Distance Learning - Frequently Asked Questions

 Currently NWACC offers three fully online degree programs.
 The traditional AA General Education degree, a structured AA Transfer degree and an Environmental Regulatory Sciences.
 Please go to the Online Degree Programs webpage for more information.
 However, nearly all the core courses of many other degree plans are offered online too.
 Contact the program's department or Advising for more information.

 Distance Learning students should be prepared for the amount of self-directedness and independence that come with these kinds of courses.
 There is a certain level of responsibility that students have to have to ensure their success in online courses.
 NWACC wants Distance Learning students to be motivated, organized, and communicative in their class.
-To better answer this question go over the steps on the New to Distance Learning page.

 Online courses require four things for success: